Thursday, 12 August 2010

 Enfield Town 1 Leiston 0 (Saturday 21st April 2012) Isthmian League Division One North (att: 602)

-As is the norm when I’m on nights, I looked for a game I could get to and still get a couple of sleeps either side.
-The Isthmian League fixture planners managed to schedule second placed Town to play leaders Leiston (pronounced Layston).
+As is the norm when I’m on nights, I looked for a game I could get to and still get a couple of periods of sleep on either side.
+The Isthmian League fixture planners managed to schedule second-placed Town to play leaders Leiston, pronounced Layston as I was educated on the day.

 The Suffolk side lost last week meaning Enfield started four points behind them in this penultimate league fixture.

 I had my sleep and then set off on a bright and breezy day, which promised the occasional shower.
-After three tube rides I went upstairs at Seven Sisters.
+After three tube rides, I went upstairs at Seven Sisters station.
 I'd just missed a train to Enfield Town, but the Station Assistant assured me that I'd be OK jumping on the Southbury service which was due.

-After walking across the field and industrial estate I arrived at the stadium at just gone 2pm while listening to the dull Arsenal v Chelsea match on the radio.
+After walking across the field and industrial estate I arrived at the stadium at just after 2pm while listening to the dull Arsenal v Chelsea match on the radio.

 Town had moved into the renovated Queen Elizabeth Stadium earlier in the season.
 The local council had been a massive help to them.
 Grants were sourced and having a running track actually helped with the Olympics looming.

 It justified the council getting behind the project.
-The club also raised money themselves and were helped when a lifelong Enfield man left some money in his will.
+The club also raised money itself and was helped when a lifelong Enfield man left some money in his will.

 It cost me a reasonable £8 to get in.
 A friendly gateman wished me a good day as he noticed my Scarborough Athletic jacket.
 Once inside Town had a loyal team selling programmes and 50/50 tickets also offering a warm welcome.

+On the near side, there were several open raised steps of the terrace.
 Each end had a covered area on the track so that fans were close to the action.
-The far side had a modern low seated stand.
+The far side had a modern low-seated stand.
 There was certainly potential for expansion around the place.

 It is often the case when I wore my Boro jacket that I would get into an occasional conversation, but it seemed nearly everyone wanted a chat about how we were now doing and our old battles.